hyperdxio/hyperdx/CONTRIBUTING.md

 The core services are all hot-reloaded, so you can make changes to the code and see them reflected in real-time.

+### Windows

+If you are running WSL 2, Hot module reload on Nextjs (Frontend) does not work out of the box on windows when run natively on docker.
+The fix here is to open project directory in WSL and run the above docker compose commands directly in WSL.
+Note that the project directory should not be under /mnt/c/ directory.
+You can clone the git repo in /home/{username} for example.

+To develop from WSL, follow instructions [here](https://code.visualstudio.com/docs/remote/wsl).

+## Additional support

 If you need help getting started,
 [join our Discord](https://discord.gg/FErRRKU78j) and we're more than happy to get you set up!